 5.1 Game Points

 For two-player games, the winner of the game is awarded three (3) points.
 A bonus point is awarded to the winner if his score exceeds three times the loser’s score.
 Otherwise, the bonus point is given to the loser.

 For three-player games, the winner is awarded three (3) points, and the second-place player gets two (2) points.
 A bonus point is awarded to the winner if he exceeds the sum of the second- and third-place player’s scores.
 Otherwise, the bonus point is given to the third-place player.

 For four-player games, the winner is awarded three (3) points, the second-place player two (2) points, and the third-place player one (1) point.
 One bonus point is allocated to either the first- or third-place player, as in a three-player match.
 Another bonus point is given to the second-place player if his score exceeds the sum of the third- and fourth-place players.
 Otherwise, the second bonus point is given to the fourth-place player.

 Any ties in machine score will be resolved by a one ball playoff between the affected players on the same machine.
 If this does not resolve the tie, the playoff game continues, one ball at a time, until the tie is broken.
 All extra balls are unallowable and must be plunged during the tiebreaker playoff; points earned on the plunged ball count.
+In the event that two or more players with tied machine scores are not present for live league play (i.e. using preplays), the tie will be resolved by coin flip or similar random choice.
 The tiebreaker playoff affects the finish order but not the recorded machine scores for the original game.